fresearchgroup/Collaboration-System/README.md

     ```

-2. A the following to your Djnago project's settings.py file -
+2. Add the following to your Djnago project's settings.py file -

    ```
          DATABASES = {